FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

 * A central configuration storage module

 A tile typically hosts primitives like a CLB with LUTs or an I/O block.
-Multiple smaller tiles can be combined into :ref:`supertiles` to accomodate complex blocks like DSPs.
+Multiple smaller tiles can be combined into :ref:`supertiles` to accommodate complex blocks like DSPs.
 Each tile that is referred to in the :ref:`fabric_layout` requires specification of the corresponding tile description in the fabric.csv file that has the following format:

 .. code-block:: python